dart-lang/tools/pkgs/snippets/README.md

 ## Usage as a library

-In addition to the CLI, you can use `excerpter` programmatically by importing it as a library:
+In addition to the CLI, you can use `snippets` programmatically by importing it as a library:

 <?code-excerpt path-base="example"?>
 <?code-excerpt "main.dart (main)"?>